OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ---
 title: 'Scripting fundamentals for Office Scripts in Excel on the web'
-description: 'Object model information and other basics to learn before writing Office Scripts.' ms.date: 12/12/2019
+description: 'Object model information and other basics to learn before writing Office Scripts.' ms.date: 12/13/2019
 localization_priority: Normal
 ---

 # Scripting fundamentals for Office Scripts in Excel on the web

-This article describes the areas of Office Scripts in Excel on the web that require you to have a better understanding of how the script code works with Excel.
+This article will introduce you to the technical aspects of Office Scripts.
+You'll learn how the Excel objects work together and how the Code Editor synchronizes with a workbook.

 [!INCLUDE [Preview note](../includes/preview-note.md)]